 First get a bag of seed.
 I've been using winter wheat for a few weeks since that's what my feed store has right now.
 A 50lb bag was $12.
-Barley also works well if you can get it.
-Then you'll need a big cup to pour water and a strainer (I had extras in the kitchen, the dollar store has them) At first I used whatever extra containers I had laying around, but this gave me various sizes of finished feed.
-I had 2 plastic shoe keepers, a few old baking pans and some weird plastic food molds that I have no idea where I got.
-I eventually switched to aluminum baking pans from the dollar store.
+Barley also works well if you can get it. (here's a smaller bag you can order online if you don't have a feed store near you) Then you'll need a big cup to pour water and a strainer (I had extras in the kitchen, the dollar store has them) At first I used whatever extra containers I had laying around, but this gave me various sizes of finished feed.
+I switched to aluminum baking pans from the dollar store.
 A 2 pack of 13X9 disposable baking pans was only $1.
 I also use a plant sprayer that I bought at Walgreen's last Summer for $1.
 I set the whole thing up on the top of my dryer in the laundry room.
 You need a temperature of about 60-70 for fodder to grow well, my laundry room stays about 60 in the winter.
-I think my husband would kill me if I tried to set up in any other room though. lol (this is day 1-5, picture above is day 7 & 8)
+I think my husband would kill me if I tried to set up in any other room though!

 The directions are pretty simple.
 Pour some seed in the bottom of a pan and cover with water.
 Let sit about 12 hours and rinse.
 Drain excess water.
 Rinse it through the strainer and just toss whatever falls out back in.
 Rinse a few times a day for 7-9 days then feed to the chickens.